RoamGuru Roam Guru

 Understanding Paella

-Let's address the elephant in the room: most "paella" you've eaten outside Valencia isn't paella.
-The dish has become so internationally popular that its name is applied to any rice cooked in a wide pan, but true paella Valenciana follows strict traditions.
+Let's address the elephant in the room, and I say this with the calm authority of someone who has watched too many foreigners desecrate a national institution: most "paella" you've eaten outside Valencia is a lie.
+The dish has become so internationally popular that its name is applied to any rice cooked in a wide pan by people who have never stood in an Albufera field at dawn.
+True paella Valenciana follows rules that are not negotiable.

-• Protein: Rabbit and chicken (never seafood in the original)
+• Protein: Rabbit and chicken (never seafood in the original—seafood paella is from the coast, a different tradition)

 • Vegetables: Ferraura (a type of flat green bean), garrofón (large white bean), and sometimes artichoke in winter